ifxdb/node-ifx_db/README.md

 ```

 Note:
-The ifx_db@1.0.0 driver has supported with NodeJS v0.12.x.  engine
-The driver installation or runtime has not tested against nodejs-v4.x.x engine.
+The current version of Informix native node driver (ifx_db@4.0.3) is being compiled with Node.JS v4.4.5 LTS libraries.
+The driver is expected to work node.js version 4x.

 Unix/Linux (non Windows) platforms:
 CSDK_HOME environment variable must be set on the shell that you are trying to issue installation command.